Get started with UQL log queries

 | group_by [], sum

-For search phrases with more than 1 token, the first N-1 phrase tokens must match sequential body tokens.
-The last phrase token only needs to match a prefix of the next body token.
-For example, the search phrase below matches an error and had an error but not san error.
+For search phrases with several terms, phrase_match treats the last term as a prefix.
+For example, the search phrase an err matches an error and had an error but not an terror:

 1